AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-schema.md

 > is up to the GraphQL runtime implementation.
 Any implementation, however, follows a conceptual flow that should make sense
 > in light of our understanding of nested fields: A "resolve" operation associated with the root `Query` or `Mutation` type
 > is performed, which examines each field specified in the request.
 For each field that resolves to a complex type, a similar
-> "resolve" is done for that type, and so on until everything has resolved into scalar values.
+> "resolve" is done for that type, and so on, until everything has resolved into scalar values.